kpym/clear_ipynb/README.md

 ### Examples

-- Clear all the outputs (+ execution counters + scrolled status), remove empty code cells (but not markdown ones).
+- Clear all the outputs (+ execution counters + scrolled status), remove empty code cells (but not markdown ones), remove non standard global metadata (like `colab` for example).
 The result is saved in the original `example.ipynb` file without making a backup.
   ```bash
   ./clear_ipynb.py -i --no-backup example.ipynb
   ```

-- Clear "all" : the outputs (+ execution counters + scrolled status), remove the empty cells (code and markdown ones).
+- Clear "all" : the outputs (+ execution counters + scrolled status), remove the empty cells (code and markdown ones), remove non standard global metadata.
 All solutions are also removed from `homework_with_solutions.ipynb` and all cells are protected from removal, those not containing solutions are also protected from editing.
 The result is saved to the `homework.ipynb` file in the parent directory.
   ```bash
   ./clear_ipynb.py -a -o ../homework.ipynb homework_with_solutions.ipynb
   ```